RandomInternetDude/Joey-Rivera/README.md

 # Welcome to my first repository on github

 My name is Joseph Rivera, I have major interest in the tech field.
 It all started on udemy.com.
-I took The web evoloper bootcamp by Colt Steele that led me to learn about Html5, CSS3, VanillaJS, jQuery and NodeJS.
+I took "The web devoloper bootcamp" by Colt Steele that led me to learn about Html5, CSS3, VanillaJS, jQuery, NodeJS and much more.
+I also took many other courses that taught me about how to program in AngularJS, Python, C#, and C++.

 ### Markdown